 let initial_scores = vec![10, 50];

 let scores: HashMap<_, _> = teams.iter().zip(initial_scores.iter()).collect();

+Listing 8-19: Creating a hash map from a list of teams and a list of scores

 The type annotation HashMap<_, _> is needed here because it’s possible to collect into many different data structures, and Rust doesn’t know which you want unless you specify.
-For the type parameters for the key and value types, however, we use underscores and Rust can infer the types that the hash map contains based on the types of the data in the vector.
+For the type parameters for the key and value types, however, we use underscores, and Rust can infer the types that the hash map contains based on the types of the data in the vectors.

 Hash Maps and Ownership

 For types that implement the Copy trait, like i32, the values are copied into the hash map.
-For owned values like String, the values will be moved and the hash map will be the owner of those values:
+For owned values like String, the values will be moved and the hash map will be the owner of those values as demonstrated in Listing 8-20:

 use std::collections::HashMap;